 Why is movie popcorn so delicious, but yet we can never seem to replicate it at home?
 I’ve gotten pretty close and here’s my super, not-so-secret recipe.

 Start with really good popcorn

 I recommend Orville Redenbacher because of the quality control and consistency.
 Don’t buy store brands because they are all terrible.
 I may be wrong, but I don’t care.
 Store in an airtight container in the dark pantry.
-Use 2/3 of a cup per pop session.
+Use 1/2 cup per pop session.

 Use Coconut oil

 Pop your kernels in coconut oil, that’s what the theaters use.
 It has a high smoke point so it can get really hot and explode the kernels much better.
 Plus it tastes better.
 Use about 3 tablespoons

 Popcorn salt is different, it’s finely ground so that it sticks to all the popcorn’s intricate crevasses.